danielNg25/astar-vs-dijkstra-visualization/README.md

 # A* Pathfinding vs Dijkstra Pathfinding Comparision

 ## Description
-This program demonstrates the comparison between A star pathfinding algorithm and Dijkstra's pathfinding algorithm
+This program demonstrates the comparison between A star pathfinding algorithm and Dijkstra's pathfinding algorithm Using java with Swing library to create the UI and Graphic library to draw the map

 ## Demo
 You can see number of checked nodes and length of the final path on ther left bottom corner